Prevent Blocked Drains Now: Know the Common Causes

 Blocked drains are caused by different reasons, and if not adequately addressed, can lead to costly repairs for your home or business.
-Here are five common causes of blocked drains and how to prevent them:
+These are the most common reasons for blocked drains, and how you can prevent them.

 1. Foreign objects